Commercial Kitchen

 Prerequisite: 50% or more in COM2145

-Students will build their production skills through application of pre-production and post-production techniques in producing animation that communicates an idea, message or theme.
+Students will build their production skills through the application of pre-production and post-production techniques in producing an animation that communicates an idea, message, or theme.
 Projects will include applying and using advanced digital imaging software and techniques.

 Construction Technology